Dionne Quan: Early life

-Quan was born in Lexington, Massachusetts to Lori and Daryl Quan, who ran a sewing machine and vacuum store in Vallejo, California.
+Quan was born in Oakland, California to Lori and Daryl Quan, who ran a sewing machine and vacuum store in Vallejo, California.
 She is legally blind, having been born with optic nerve hypoplasia.
 Quan grew up in San Francisco, California.

-When she was 10, her father heard a radio interview with a teacher who instructed students in voice-over acting, and he immediately enrolled Dionne for lessons.
+When she was ten, her father heard a radio interview with a teacher who instructed students in voice-over acting, and he immediately enrolled Dionne for lessons.
 She obtained her first voice work at the age of 14 for television commercials and acted in high school productions.
 Quan graduated from Benicia High School in 1998.

 Career

 Quan was cast as Kimi Watanabe in Rugrats in Paris: The Movie (2000), her film debut.
-She continued playing the role on the series itself, Rugrats, film Rugrats Go Wild (2003) and the spinoff All Grown Up!.
+She continued playing the role on the series itself, Rugrats, Rugrats Go Wild (2003) and the spinoff All Grown Up!.
 Quan provided the voices of Trixie Tang in The Fairly OddParents as well as Yasmin in the Bratz franchise.

-Due to her disability, Quan is given scripts written in Braille as opposed to standard lettering.
+Due to her disability, Quan was given scripts written in braille as opposed to standard lettering.